Content maintained by Daisy Summerfield

 High grade hematite ore is referred to as direct shipping ore (DSO) because it is mined and the ores go through a relatively simple crushing and screening process before being exported for use in steel making.
 Australia’s hematite DSO from the Hamersley region averages from 56% to 62% iron.
 Like hematite ores, magnetite ores require initial crushing and screening, but undergo a second stage of processing which relies on the magnetic properties of the ore and involves magnetic separators to extract the magnetite and produce a concentrate.Further processing involves the agglomeration1 and thermal treatment of the concentrate to produce pellets which can be used directly in blast furnaces, or in direct reduction steel making plants.
 The pellets contain 65% to 70% iron, which is a higher iron grade than hematite DSO currently being exported from the Hamersley region.
 Additionally, when compared to hematite DSO, the magnetite pellets contain lower levels of impurities, such as phosphorous, sulphur and aluminium.
 These magnetite pellets are premium products which attract higher prices from steel makers, offsetting the higher costs of production.

 Hematite ores dominate the world production of iron ores and are sourced mainly in Australia and Brazil.
 Magnetite ore has established its presence in world production and contributes to the increase in Australia’s Economic Demonstrated Resources (EDR) mainly as a result of the commissioning of large magnetite projects in WA, as well as numerous magnetite developments in South Australia (SA).
 More than 90% of SA’s iron ore is magnetite.
-China still dominates the world’s iron ore mine production with 44 per cent, or 1300 Mt during 2012 followed by Australia with 18% or 520 Mt, and Brazil with around 13% or 375 Mt.
+The world's production of iron ore for 2012 was dominated by Australia with 27% or 520 Mt, followed by Brazil with 19% or 375 Mt and China with around 14% or 281 Mt.

 Australia’s iron ore reserves and resources are in both hematite and magnetite ores.
 Because of the high average grades (% Fe) of hematite ores when compared to the average grades for magnetite ores, it is necessary to report national resources in terms of contained iron.
 The national resource estimate for iron ore are reported in two categories namely: